-The new interpretation is effective for annual periods beginning on or after January 1, 2019.
-The Credit Union has not yet determined the impact of this interpretation on its financial statements.
+The amendments are effective for annual periods beginning on or after January 1, 2020 and are required to be applied prospectively.
+The Credit Union has not yet determined the impact of these amendments on its financial statements.

 5. Cash and cash equivalents